A Survey of Continual Reinforcement Learning: Biography Section

 \textbf{Task-Agnostic Learning:} The agent is trained on a sequence of tasks without full knowledge of task labels or identities \cite{powers2022self,jacobson2022task}.
 The agent might not even be aware of task boundaries, requiring it to infer task changes from the data itself \cite{xu2020task, caccia2023task, anand2023prediction}.
 This scenario is particularly relevant to real-world applications, where agents often do not have explicit knowledge of the tasks they are solving or the states they are in.

 In most CRL research, it is assumed that each task provides a sufficient number of steps for the agent to learn.
-Typically, the task sequence is fixed; however, some studies have explored dynamically generated task sequences \cite{powers2022self, wang2023dirichlet}.
+Typically, the task sequence is fixed.
+However, some studies have explored dynamically generated task sequences \cite{powers2022self, wang2023dirichlet}.
 Recent research has also increasingly focused on scenarios where agents are unable to observe task boundaries, which adds a level of realism and complexity to the problem.
-Therefore, some researchers consider this scenario as CRL and refer to unsatisfactory scenarios as semi-continual RL \cite{anand2023prediction}.
+Therefore, some researchers consider this scenario as CRL and refer to scenarios that do not fully satisfy these criteria as semi-continual RL \cite{anand2023prediction}.
 While the above categories offer a structured view of CRL scenarios, it is important to note that the boundaries between these scenarios are not always clear-cut.
 Many studies integrate multiple scenarios to address more complex, general CRL problems \cite{gaya2022building, fu2022modelbased}.